Anna and Dylan

 We are Anna and Dylan, artists and educators living in Portland, Oregon.
 Thanks for taking the time to get to know us.

 At our sweet little home, we have a ceramics studio in the garage and every sunny spot in our yard is planted with gardens.
 Dylan creates sculpture and pottery and Anna is usually mixing up potions and lotions from the herbs and wild plants she grows and gathers.
-We love fishing, harvesting wild food like mushrooms and berries and enjoy sharing our bountiful harvests with friends at dinner.
-Cooking and eating together is an important daily ritual which connects us to each other and to the land.
+We love fishing, harvesting wild food like mushrooms and berries and enjoy sharing our bountiful harvests by hosting dinners with our friends and neighbors.
+Cooking and eating together is an important daily ritual which connects us to each other.
 On quiet evenings, we might snuggle up for some mindless TV, a board game, or a book read aloud to each other.

 We both teach ceramics, Dylan at the college level and Anna in high school.
 We see creativity as a lens through which to view the world and love working with young people, helping them to discover their creativity and to find meaning in their lives.
 We are makers and menders in all aspects of our lives which fits with our goal to live a conscientious and sustainable life.
 We also like to use our creative skills just for fun, making up song parodies and silly video skits or elaborate Halloween costumes.
-We can’t wait to embrace a child’s natural curiosity.
+We can’t wait to embrace a child’s natural curiosity and have them join in our creative fun.

 Through art and teaching we’ve learned to embrace ambiguity and complexity and would approach parenting with the same open-mindedness and thoughtful consideration.
 We envision raising our child to embrace their unique individuality but know they are part of something larger than themselves.
 We practice radical acceptance when it comes to the people in our lives and would raise our child with the same values.